 - 1701 Commerce Acquisition, LLC v.
 Macquarie US Trading, LLC.
 Secured affirmance of a $17 million summary judgment ruling in favor of Macquarie US Trading LLC that dismissed claims of breach of contract by 1701 Commerce Acquisition LLC.
 Ryan drafted and argued Macquarie’s motion for summary judgment in the trial court.
 Ryan also drafted a critical motion for reconsideration earlier in the case, which the Court granted.
 That resulted in 1701 Commerce being ordered to produce documents it had previously withheld, which were central to the team’s summary judgment win.
 Read more.

 - Confidential Energy Client.
-Ryan and a team from Susman Godfrey successfully negotiated a pre-suit settlement for a mid-stream energy client relating to a contractual dispute over a gathering agreement.
+Ryan and a two-person team from Susman Godfrey successfully negotiated a pre-suit settlement for a mid-stream energy client relating to a contractual dispute over a gathering agreement.
 The dispute settled on confidential terms.

 Honors & Distinctions